Mixed Boundary Value Problems on Cylindrical Domains: Main results

 by Theorem~\ref{Thm: Main result Neu/Reg}\eqref{Neu/Reg i}.
 If $\Dir = \emptyset$, then we have to take care of the constant functions.
 So, well-posedness for the Neumann and regularity problems is defined similarly as before but we require uniqueness of $u$ only modulo constants on $\IR^+ \times \Omega$ and for the Neumann problem we include the natural compatibility $\int_\Omega \varphi =0$ stemming from the no-flux condition on $u$.

-\begin{theorem} Let $\Omega$ and $\Dir$ satisfy Assumption~\ref{Ass: General geometric assumption on Omega BVP}, let the coefficients $A$ be bounded and elliptic as in Assumption~\ref{Ass: Ellipticity for BVP}, and suppose that there exist $t$-independent measurable coefficients $A_0$ such that $\|A - A_0\|_C < \infty$ \begin{enumerate} \theenumi{\roman{enumi}} \item \emph{Well-posedness for $A_0$}: Each of the three boundary value problems for $A_0$ is well-posed if $A_0$ is either Hermitean, a block matrix with respect to the block decomposition on $\Lop(\IC^m \times \IC^{dm})$, or sufficiently close in the $\L^\infty(\Omega; \Lop(\IC^n))$-topology to such coefficients $A_0'$ satisfying Assumption~\ref{Ass: General geometric assumption on Omega BVP}. \item \emph{Well-posedness for $A$}: If the Neumann/regularity problem for $A_0$ is well-posed, then there exists $\eps > 0$ such that the Neumann/regularity problem for $A$ is well-posed provided $\|A - A_0\|_C < \eps$.
+\begin{theorem} Let $\Omega$ and $\Dir$ satisfy Assumption~\ref{Ass: General geometric assumption on Omega BVP}, let the coefficients $A$ be bounded and elliptic as in Assumption~\ref{Ass: Ellipticity for BVP}, and suppose that there exist $t$-independent measurable coefficients $A_0$ such that $\|A - A_0\|_C < \infty$ \begin{enumerate} \theenumi{\roman{enumi}} \item \emph{Well-posedness for $A_0$}: Each of the three boundary value problems for $A_0$ is well-posed if $A_0$ is either Hermitean, a block matrix with respect to the block decomposition on $\Lop(\IC^m \times \IC^{dm})$, or sufficiently close in the $\L^\infty(\Omega; \Lop(\IC^n))$-topology to such coefficients $A_0'$ satisfying Assumption~\ref{Ass: General geometric assumption on Omega BVP}. \item \emph{Well-posedness for $A$}: If the Neumann/regularity problem for $A_0$ is well-posed, then there exists $\eps > 0$ depending on $A_0$, dimension, and geometric parameters, such that the Neumann/regularity problem for $A$ is well-posed provided $\|A - A_0\|_C < \eps$.
 In this case, given appropriate data $\varphi$, the corresponding solution satisfies

 A similar perturbation result holds for the Dirichlet problem with solution estimates

 where $u_\infty = \lim_{t \to \infty} u_t$ and in particular $u_\infty = 0$ as long as the Dirichlet part $\Dir$ is non-empty. \end{enumerate} \end{theorem}